davidelomeo/mangroves_deep_learning/README.md

 # About The Project
 The aim of the project is to build a cloud-based mangroves monitoring framework using Google Collaboratory, Google Earth Engine and Google Storage and using Convolutional Neural Networks for the classification of landcover types.

-The current repository is submitted as an Imperial College London - MSc in Applied Computational Science and Engineering - Independent Research Project final Report and Code.

 ## Built With

 * [Google Colab](https://colab.research.google.com)